Miesian Plaza: Design

 Miesian Plaza includes three buildings of four, five, and eight storeys in height, with a central plaza.
 The two shorter buildings are adjacent to Lower Baggot Street with the 8-story building behind them, minimising its towering effect on the street.

 The plaza contains the sculptures Reflections by Michael Bulfin and Red Cardinal by John Burke.

 The complex's facade and plaza were listed as protected structures in 2010.
 The facade is identical to that on Mies van der Rohe's Seagram Building.

 Tenants

 The complex was the Bank of Ireland's headquarters from 1972 to 2010.

-Miesian Plaza is the headquarters of pharmaceutical company Shire (since 2017) and of Ireland's departments of Children, Equality, Disability, Integration and Youth and of Health (both since 2018).
+Miesian Plaza is the headquarters of pharmaceutical company Shire (since 2017) and of Ireland's departments of Children, Disability and Equality and of Health (both since 2018).